 Since we don't have a fractional reserve system within our blockchain, and hence no credit money is issued and repaid, no control of the supply via r is available for us.
-We cannot use any procedures resembling open market operations to adjust the available monetary base either (as is done by CBs or proposed by the authors of Basis and several subsequent stablecoin projects) for it requires a discrete actor endowed with economic powers within the system, which is inconsistent with the concept of decentralization.
+We cannot use any procedures resembling open market operations to adjust the available monetary base either (as is done by CBs or proposed by several stablecoin projects) for it requires a discrete actor endowed with economic powers within the system, which is inconsistent with the concept of decentralization.